giauna/giauna.github.io/javascript/README.md

   <a name="objects--quoted-props"></a><a name="3.8"></a>
   - [3.6](#objects--quoted-props) Only quote properties that are invalid identifiers. eslint: [`quote-props`](http://eslint.org/docs/rules/quote-props.html) jscs: [`disallowQuotedKeysInObjects`](http://jscs.info/rule/disallowQuotedKeysInObjects)

-    > Why?
-In general we consider it subjectively easier to read.
-It improves syntax highlighting, and is also more easily optimized by many JS engines.

     ```javascript
-    // bad
-    const bad = {
-      'foo': 3,
-      'bar': 4,
-      'data-blah': 5,
-    };

     // good
     const good = {
       foo: 3,